 Harrisville State Park Campground

-The campground at Harrisville State Park features 195 campsites available for tent and RV camping.
+The campground at Harrisville State Park boasts 195 campsites available for tent and RV camping.
 The campsites are modern, with water and electricity access.
-Amenities at the campground include a bathhouse, day use area, firewood vending machine and outdoor grills.
+Amenities at the campground include a bathhouse, day-use area, firewood vending machine, and outdoor grills.

 Seasonal activities in Harrisville State Park